 Our gross margin is gross profit expressed as a percentage of revenues.
-Contract costs consists primarily of salaries, wages and benefits to employees, depreciation, fuel and other equipment expenses, equipment rentals, subcontracted services, insurance, facilities expenses, materials and parts and supplies.
-Various factors-some of which are beyond our control-impact our gross margins on a quarterly or annual basis.
+Contract costs consist primarily of salaries, wages and benefits to employees, depreciation, fuel and other equipment expenses, equipment rentals, subcontracted services, insurance, facilities expenses, materials and parts and supplies.
+Various factors, which can be either controllable or non-controllable, impact our gross margins on a quarterly or annual basis.

 Capital Expenditures.
-We are spending a significant amount of capital on property, facilities and equipment, with the majority of such expenditures used to purchase additional specialized equipment to enhance our fleet and to reduce our reliance on operating leases and short term equipment rentals.
+We are spending a significant amount of capital on property and equipment, with the majority of such expenditures used to purchase additional specialized equipment to enhance our fleet and to reduce our reliance on operating leases and short term equipment rentals.
 We expect our gross margins to benefit from our capital expenditure plan, although there can be no assurance in this regard.
-However, we will continue to rely on leases for non-specialized equipment, such as light trucks.
+However, we will continue to rely on leases for non-specialized equipment, such as light-duty trucks.
 We believe that the investment in specialized equipment will reduce our costs and improve our margins over the long term.